fastoch/Networking/Port_numbers.md

 Those port numbers are in the range <= 1023.

-- HTTP uses port 80 and TCP as its transport layer protocol
+- HTTP uses TCP port 80
-- HTTPS uses port 443 and TCP
+- HTTPS uses TCP port 443
-- FTP uses port 21 and TCP (for server and client negotiation)
+- FTP uses TCP port 21 for server and client negotiation
-- FTP Data uses port 20 and TCP (for the actual transmission of data)
+- FTP Data uses TCP port 20 for the actual transmission of data
-- Telnet uses port 23 and TCP
+- Telnet uses TCP port 23
-- DNS uses port 53 and both TCP and UDP
+- DNS uses TCP or UDP port 53
-- TFTP uses port 69 and UDP
+- TFTP uses UDP port 69
+- SNMP uses UDP port 161
-- SNMP uses port 161 and UDP
+- DHCP uses UDP port 67 on the server side and UDP port 68 on the client side
 -

 ---